rlznv/ptn-phrases/README.md

     - characters use the `char` key
     - with a character, the line would appear as `{"phrase" : "study the humanities with someone who's lost her sanity", "char" : "raven"}`
 5. save the file
-    - ensure that array members and key-value pairs are properly separated using commas. if not, the entry may be saved improperly
+    - ensure that array members and key-value pairs are properly separated using commas

 adding new lines to the `firstPart` array works in the same manner.